As a Glastonbury Festival virgin, I had no idea what to expect at this massive and world-famous music festival!

 Thought it’s touch and go there for a minute, but the young skilled driver is amazing and whizzes his tractor around like a Ferrari.

 Driving Reg back from Pilton to Street in the early hours of Monday morning is surprisingly very quiet and calm – even ghostlike.
 Leaving the drive to later today means chaos on the roads, let alone trying to get a tow out as thousands of other cars also need towing out of mud pits.

 I really enjoyed the whole festival experience and did get to go out with mates on one night for loads of fun and frivolity.
 There’s just so much going on at the festival that it’s mind-blowing.

 What an incredible vibe and mass energy this festival experiences!
-Check out the abundance of activities and line-up from 2016’s festival.

 The next plan?
 Head to Italy of course.
 For how long?
 Who knows…as long as it takes!